Mō Te Whare Wānanga o Awanuiārangi

 Where can I buy Awanuiārangi merchandise?

-Jackets, hoodies, T-shirts, singlets, ties, caps, scarves and cuff-links featuring the Awanuiārangi brand can be purchased online from the merchandise store.
+Jackets, hoodies, caps, and scarves featuring the Awanuiārangi brand can be purchased online from the merchandise store.